8. Recursion#

 else

-# Draw and color the interior triangle mauve
+# Draw and color the interior triangle magenta.

-# Apply the process to the three "corner" triangles...
+# Create the vertex sets for the three smaller "corner" triangles.

 for i = 1:3